Theglytch/Iris/README.md

 ## The project
-This project want to help creating Front-End content easy, fast and visual.
-Don't loose time by searching things in your code, just click on the element you want to change and make the change.
+This project aims to help creating Front-End content easily, quickly and visually.
+Don't waste your time by looking for things in your code.
+Simply, just click on the element you want to change and make the change.

 ### Dependency